akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice folded her arms.
 "I should like to tell this king what I think of that.
 He has a thousand birds in a hundred forests..."

-Harold laughed softly.
+Harold almost smiled.
+It was a pale shadow of his old laugh, but it was something.

 "You may keep that thought to yourself."

-He tried to rise, frail hands shaking.
-Beatrice stopped him.
+He tried to rise.
+His hands shook.
+Beatrice saw him brace against the chair, saw the moment of pain cross his face before he hid it.

+She was at his side in three steps.

 "You can't walk that far in the cold."